THURSDAY, MARCH 05, 2020

 Wondering where to go for some top notch local concerts and jam sessions?
 If you are a lover of good live music in cool spots like we are, then you are going to have a blast in Budapest.

-Not only is there a lot of amazing talent out there and lots of unique venues that host them, but also the musical diversity is something we haven’t encountered in any other city so far.
-Ranging from Mongolian/Hungarian crossover bands to some mellow jazz, if the genre exists, someone in Budapest is playing it.
+Not only is there a lot of amazing talent out there, and plenty of unique venues that host them, but the musical diversity here is something we haven’t encountered in any other city so far.
+Ranging from Mongolian/Hungarian crossover bands to some mellow jazz - if the genre exists, someone in Budapest is playing it.
 So to get a little bit of a clearer overview in this jungle of locations, we’ve collected our favorite digs, based on uniqueness, vibe and quality of music.
 So get out there and discover the countless artists, while nipping on a foamy Hungarian brew.

 If you happen to be a jazz or blues enthusiast, who goes to live music venues mostly for the music itself, Jedermann Café is the place that you will want to call home.
 During the day it is a cozy little café, often used for studying to a nice cup of coffee, while at night the venue transforms into a vibrant jazz and blues club.
 The crowd consists mostly of students, artists and music enthusiasts, who are usually tightly gathered around the tables, focused on the buzzing vibe coming from the instruments.
 The warm and cozy light and decor underline the jazzy atmosphere in this unique bar.